The Collector (2009 film): Plot

-Married couple Larry and Gena Wharton return home to find the power is out.
-They discover a large trunk upstairs, and are horrified by its contents.
-They are then attacked by an unseen assailant.
+One night a married couple, Larry and Gena Wharton, return home and discover a large trunk upstairs.
+Opening it, they are horrified by its contents before being attacked by an unseen assailant.

 Former convict Arkin O'Brien works as a handyman for the Chase family.
-He is generally well-liked by the Chases, especially the younger daughter Hannah.
-After work, Arkin meets his wife, whose debt to several loan sharks is due by midnight.
-To protect her and their daughter, Arkin plans to steal a valuable ruby from the Chase home.
+After work, he meets his wife, whose debt to loan sharks is due by midnight.
+To protect her and their daughter Cindy, Arkin plans to steal a valuable ruby from the Chase home.
+He breaks into the home to find the house eerily quiet before making his way to the vault.
+Upon hearing footsteps, Arkin hides before finding Michael, the father of the Chase family, who is badly injured.
+Michael then triggers a trap and is dragged into the basement by a masked man.

-As Arkin attempts to crack the safe, a masked figure locks the door.
-Michael, the father, appears with several injuries.
-Mistaking Arkin for the perpetrator, he grabs a golf club.
-Michael's action triggers a trap that incapacitates him, and the masked man drags Michael into the basement.
 Arkin attempts to call 911, but the phone is rigged with a spike that punctures his ear.
-The windows have been boarded up and lined with razors, making escape impossible.
+He also discovers that the windows have been boarded up and lined with razors, making escape impossible.

-Arkin retreats to the basement, where Michael informs him that his wife Victoria has also been captured, his older daughter Jill is out, and Hannah is hiding somewhere in the house.
+Arkin retreats to the basement and finds Michael, who informs him that his wife Victoria has also been captured, his older daughter Jill is out, and younger daughter Hannah is hiding in the house.
 Michael gives Arkin the combination to the safe, which contains a gun.
-Arkin finds Victoria and has her distract the intruder in order for him to get to the safe.
-Arkin grabs the gun (which has no bullets) and pockets the ruby.

-While searching for Hannah, he finds a trunk containing a bloodied Larry.
-Larry explains that the masked man is a "collector" of people; he only collects one person in a household and kills everyone else.
-Horrified, Arkin flees, while the Collector locks Larry back in the trunk.
-Back in the basement, Arkin discovers that Michael is now dead.
-He frees Victoria, who had been tortured.
-As they make their way out of the basement, Victoria sees Michael's corpse and panics, alerting the Collector, who stabs her several times.
+He also finds Victoria and promises her that he'll find Hannah and asking her to yell so that he can go back upstairs while the masked man comes down.
+Arkin grabs the gun and pockets the ruby before hearing noises coming from the closet.
+He finds a trunk containing a bloodied Larry.
+Larry explains that the masked man is a "collector" of people and that he only collects one person from a household while killing everyone else.
+Horrified, Arkin flees and discovers that Michael is now dead, having been hung upside down and disemboweled.
+Arkin goes back downstairs and frees Victoria.
+She is repeatedly stabbed by the Collector when she attempts to flee upon seeing Michael's remains and is tortured to death.

 Jill arrives home with her boyfriend Chad.
-As the two prepare to have sex on the kitchen table, they notice the Collector watching them.
-Chad attacks him but is killed when he is pushed into a room filled with several bear traps.
+The Collector attacks Chad with a knife and he is killed when he is pushed into a room filled with bear traps.
 Jill manages to make a 911 call before being captured.
-Arkin frees Jill, but she doesn't trust him and reaches for a pair of scissors, only to be killed by a trap.
-Arkin escapes the house alone, but sees the Collector approaching Hannah.
-Changing his mind, he reenters the house.

-Arkin prepares a trap to kill the Collector, but the trap kills Larry instead.
-Arkin gets to Hannah, and sends her down a laundry chute to the basement to hide.
-Before Arkin can do the same, the Collector knocks him out, ties him up and brutally tortures him.
+Arkin frees Jill, only for her to be killed by a trap when she grabs a rigged pair of scissors.
+Arkin removes the boards and escapes through the upstairs windows, but sees Hannah in another room upstairs calling for help.
+He sees The Collector notice her as well.
+Changing his mind, he reenters the house and manages to rescue Hannah before the Collector captures her.
+The two prepare a trap to electrocute the Collector, but the trap kills Larry instead.
+Arkin sends Hannah down a laundry chute to the basement to hide before the Collector captures and brutally tortures him in the basement.